meditationstuff/protocol_1/auxiliary.md

 [<a href="#932auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="933auxiliary"></span><a id="be-outside" href="#be-outside">be "outside":</a>

+Be "outside;" "Be here now."

+Say, for example, when you're in a quiet room by yourself.
+Now you're in the room instead of "elsewhere" or "elsewhen." (stated maybe another way, of many ways, in a way, say, where, perhaps, something like "the reality or captivation of the inner world" sort of temporarily recedes)

+(gently, let it slip when it wants to slip)

+(nothing particular is otherwise required of attention, awareness, etc.)

+alternatives: let your self be here, now. encourage yourself to be here, now. help yourself feel safe being here, now. ...

+[<a href="#933auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 [<a href="#195h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]